NotAYoutuberYT/nixos/README.md

     - this probably involves making one or more "options" modules which just defines global options (i.e. default terminal or file manager)
 - get a proper widget system (ewww or astal, depends on how much I value performance)
 - allow for multiple users and generaly handle users better (remember to allow stylix overrides!)
+- provide type information for all custom options